Tinkle

-Tinkle is an Indian fortnightly magazine for children in English, published from Mumbai.
+Tinkle is an Indian weekly magazine for children in English, published from Mumbai.
 Originally owned by the India Book House, the Tinkle brand was acquired by ACK (Amar Chitra Katha) Media in 2007.
 The magazine contains comics, stories, puzzles, quizzes, contests and other features targeted at school children, although its readership includes many adults as well.
 It is published in English and syndicated in many Indian languages like Hindi, Bengali, and Malayalam.

 The magazine was published at a monthly frequency until July 2016 when Tinkle announced its first fortnightly issue.
+Currently, from June 2020 it has been published weekly.

 The first issue of Tinkle was released in November 1980.
-The magazine carries comics, stories and regular columns of interest to school children.
+The magazine carries comics, stories, and regular columns of interest to school children.
 Tinkle enjoys great popularity in India — as of 2019, Tinkle had a circulation of 3 lakh copies per issue.
 It has been an integral part of growing up in India in the last two decades and characters like Suppandi and Shikari Shambu that were created in the early years of the magazine have nationwide recognition among all age groups.
 Readers send more than 200 letters with stories and other features to be considered for printing in the magazine.
-The wholesome combination of educational and entertainment that defines Tinkle has many celebrity fans in India, including the former Prime Minister of India, Atal Bihari Vajpayee.
+The wholesome combination of education and entertainment that defines Tinkle has many celebrity fans in India, including the former Prime Minister of India, Atal Bihari Vajpayee.
 The official website of Tinkle contains puzzles and games.